andreaferretti/ganzo/README.md

 ### Game

+This module defines classes that implement the actual GAN logic, which has a few variants.

+The module `game` defines the following classes:

+* `StandardGame`: the usual GAN game that opposes a generator, taking random noise as input, and a discriminator to learn classify real and fake samples
+* `TranslateGame`: a game that uses the generator to perform an image translation task.
+This is different from `StandardGame`, since the generator receives as input real images from a given domain, and needs to produce as output images in a different domain.
+The discriminator learns to classify real and fake samples, but both are overlaid to the original input, in order to evaluate the quality of the translation.

+The module `game` defines the following options:

+* `evaluation-criterion`: either `standard` or `translate`
+* `generator-iterations`: number of iterations on each turn for the generator
+* `discriminator-iterations`: number of iterations on each turn for the discriminator
+* `generator-lr`: learning rate for the generator
+* `discriminator-lr`: learning rate for the discriminator
+* `beta1`: first beta
+* `beta2`: second beta
+* `max-batches-per-epoch`: maximum number of minibatches per epoch

 ## Extending Ganzo

 Ganzo can be extended by defining your custom modules.
 To do this, you do not